Meyer Lemon Bar Recipe

 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

-Not your average lemon square– these ultra thick and creamy Meyer lemon bars sit atop a buttery shortbread crust and will be the last lemon bar recipe you’ll ever need!
+These ultra thick and creamy Meyer lemon bars sit atop a buttery shortbread crust and will be the last lemon square recipe you’ll ever need!

 stack of meyer lemon bars with slices of meyer lemon

-This may be an unpopular opinion, but we need thicker crusts on our lemon bars.
-And these Meyer lemon bars have it!
+This may be an unpopular opinion, but we need thicker crusts on these bars.
+And my Meyer lemon version of these popular bars have it!

-Another thing I love about these Meyer lemon bars is the atypical changeup from traditional lemon bars.
-Meyer lemons have a slightly orange-y taste to them, which brings a whole different flavor profile than lemon bars made with regular lemons.
+Another thing I love about these Meyer lemon squares is the atypical changeup from traditional lemon squares.
+Meyer lemons have a slightly orange-y taste to them, which brings a whole different flavor profile than bars made with regular lemons.

 meyer lemon bars sitting on an aqua cake stand